Phimosis vs. Paraphimosis: Symptoms, Causes, and Treatments

 - Phimosis is the inability to retract the foreskin behind the head (glans) of the penis.

-- Phimosis is usually divided into physiologic and pathologic phimosis.
+- This penis disorder usually is divided into physiologic and pathologic phimosis.

-- Pathologic phimosis occurs due to infection, inflammation, or scarring and is usually found in uncircumcised adult men.
+- Pathologic phimosis happens because of an infection, inflammation, or scarring and usually is found in uncircumcised adult men.

 What causes phimosis?